 As the ridge rose gently higher, it gave way to subtle waves of snow and ice.
 The sastrugi were thrown into sharp shadow by the sunshine.
 The sky was perfectly clear.
 On our left, the mountain dropped away to a totally new landscape: fierce, blasted free of snow, dead, brown, like a crumpled sheet of butcher paper.
 The Rongbuk.
 On our right, the cloud plume ripped away and fell down, and in the distance the high plateaus of Tibet were visible for miles and miles.
 It was beautiful.

 And holy cow, was I tired.

 Pasang Kami looked like he was getting cold.
 When we were within sight of the summit, he walked ahead at his own natural pace, which was faster than mine.
 I did not blame him for pulling ahead.
 Besides, Justin was only a few steps ahead of me.

-In the last steps leading to the summit, the mountain’s pitch moderates a bit, the ridge widens, and a cornice separates us from the 10,000 drop down to Tibet.
+In the last steps leading to the summit, the mountain’s pitch moderates further, the ridge widens, and a cornice separates us from the 10,000 drop down to Tibet.
 The fixed line stops about 30 meters from the summit.
-The chances of falling there seemed slim… but the consequences would have been deadly.
+The chances of falling there are slim… but the consequences would be deadly.
 When we reached this final anchor, Justin silently turned around and unclipped my safety, then clipped it to his.
 We walked those last steps tethered together.
 He was being paid to get me up and back safely.
 And this was his seventh time on top, which must be some sort of record.
 He was my guide.
-I hoped I had also earned his friendship.
+I was profoundly grateful for his hard work.
+And I hoped I had also earned his friendship.

 When he reached the top, Justin unclipped my safety from his, turned around, and gave me a huge hug.
 We’re here.
 I thanked him and shook his hand over and over again.